moschi/VSS_CT/Readme.md

 ## VSS - Challenge Task

+This document explains how to start and work with the application.
+The Documentation can be found [here](./Docu.md).

-## Start app
+## Start up

 Run the following commands line by line.
-The app is now available on [localhost:9443](localhost:9443).

 ```bash
 git clone https://github.com/moschi/VSS_CT.git